ryanatkn/gro/README.md

 - more to come, exploring what deeply integrated tools enable in the realms of developer power and ergonomics and end user experience

-You should probably not use `gro` today — there are many mature tools with large communities solving similar problems.
+You should probably not use Gro today — there are many mature tools with large communities solving similar problems.
 If you're interested in an even deeper take on these problems, see [Rome](https://github.com/facebookexperimental/rome).
-Unlike Rome, `gro` does not provide its own parser, compiler, formatter, etc — instead `gro` uses existing industry-standard libraries that have few or zero dependencies and it focuses on exploring territory like codegen, AOT compilation, and [model-driven development](https://en.wikipedia.org/wiki/Model-driven_engineering).
+Unlike Rome, Gro does not provide its own parser, compiler, formatter, etc — instead Gro uses existing industry-standard libraries that have few or zero dependencies and it focuses on exploring territory like codegen, AOT compilation, and [model-driven development](https://en.wikipedia.org/wiki/Model-driven_engineering).